Level up: Advancing healthcare analytics through data lakes

-Across the healthcare ecosystem, payers, providers, pharmacy and life sciences organizations are leveraging data lakes, seeking to unite disparate structured and unstructured data from multiple sources such as claims data, clinical data, social determinants of health and quality insights to name a few.
-But what exactly are we talking about when we talk about a data lake?
+Across the healthcare ecosystem, payers, providers, pharmacy, and life sciences organizations are leveraging healthcare data lakes, seeking to unite disparate structured and unstructured data from multiple sources such as claims data, clinical data, social determinants of health and quality insights to name a few.
+But what exactly is a healthcare date lake?

 The concept of “big data” was coined well more than a decade ago and has gained momentum as the sheer amount of data collected across all sectors began its exponential growth.
 How do big data and data lake intersect?
 And is a data lake the same as a data warehouse?
 James Dixon, the CTO of Pentaho who is credited with the naming of the concept of data lake, described the concept of a data lake to Forbes:

 “If you think of a data mart as a store of bottled water – cleansed and packaged and structured for easy consumption – the data lake is a large body of water in a more natural state.
 The contents of the data lake stream in from a source to fill the lake, and various users of the lake can come to examine, dive in, or take samples.”

 In short, a data lake serves as a centralized repository where both structured and unstructured data is stored at any scale.
 The healthcare industry has a rich amount of disparate patient data that needs to be structured and streamlined to help physicians, healthcare organizations, payers and scientific researchers make informed, data-driven decisions.
 A cloud-based healthcare data lake solution enables the combining of complex and disparate data, delivering insightful analytics to solve complex business and clinical issues.

 According to a white paper from Scalable Health, the benefits and potential impact of a healthcare data lake include a comprehensive view of patient care, the ability to process huge data volumes at once, enhanced query processing, lower costs, and a faster time to greater insights.